 Of course, it’s always smart to speak with your doctor prior to starting any new supplement.

-Planning some time with friends is a dependable way to increase your health and happiness.
+Planning virtual gatherings with friends is a dependable way to increase your health and happiness, while still remaining safe.

 Staying social and having a strong support system are excellent ways to stay happy and inspired.

 Not sure how to connect with others during the pandemic?
 Try hosting a virtual games night, watch a movie with your friend while on FaceTime, or simply pick up the phone and have a meaningful conversation.

 5. Supplement with vitamin D.

 If you tend to get depressed in the winter, this may be due to vitamin D deficiency.
 Vitamin D is synthesized in our bodies through the sun’s rays.
 Likewise, in the winter, there is far less sun than in the spring and summer months.

 Studies have documented that when vitamin D deficient people got their recommended dosage, their symptoms of depression improved.
 Vitamin D deficiency has also been linked to a whole host of other conditions as well, from heart disease and diabetes to cancer.

 While it has been widely debated as to how much sun exposure it too much, supplementing with vitamin D3 (about 1,000 IUs a day) can be very beneficial.